turbot/steampipe/README.md

 <br/>

-You can also use psql, pgcli, Metabase, Tableau, or any client can connect to Postgres.
+You can also use psql, pgcli, Metabase, Tableau, or any client that can connect to Postgres.

 ### Get started with the CLI